-Pontiac mayor, council have more powers restored by financial board
+Pontiac mayor, council have more powers restored

 Pontiac — After years of state oversight, Pontiac took a major step Thursday in having full power restored to its elected mayor and the City Council.